Canadian government forces rail lockout to end - KVIA

 “There is no question that we are at an impasse.
 The issues remain, the parties remain very, very far apart on these issues… it’s not my job to pick sides here,” MacKinnon said.

+The union issued a statement saying it was consulting with attorneys about the order and said it is “deeply disappointed” with the decision.

+“By resorting to binding arbitration, the government has allowed CN and CPKC to sidestep a union determined to protect rail safety,” the Teamsters said in the statement.
+“Despite claiming to value and honor the collective bargaining process, the federal government quickly used its authority to suspend it, mere hours after an employer-imposed work stoppage.
+The two major railways in Canada manufactured this crisis, took the country hostage, and manipulated the government to once again disregard the rights afforded to working-class Canadians.”

-The two railroads and the Teamsters did not immediately respond to a request for comment.
+CPKC did not immediately respond to a request for comment.
+CN said it was moving to resume operations as of 6 pm ET.

+“While CN is satisfied that this labor conflict has ended and that it can get back to its role of powering the economy, the company is disappointed that a negotiated deal could not be achieved at the bargaining table despite its best efforts,” said the company’s statement.

 Intertwined economies